larsks/rhel-osp-upgrade-docs/overview.md

 ## Scenario 4: Service-by-service with live compute upgrade

 For most services this scenario is identical to scenario 2, with the exception of the Nova controller and compute services.
-In this scenario, you will upgrade the Nova controller services to the Icehouse release and configure them to support an RPC API version that is compatible with your existing Havana compute nodes.
-This permits you to upgrade your compute nodes one at a time without little or no downtime.
+In this scenario, you will take advantage of the fact that Icehouse `nova-compute` can communicate with Juno control services in order to perform a rolling upgrade of compute services across your environment.

-**Pros**: Like scenario 3, this process minimizes the downtime to your existing compute workloads, but does not require a parallel environment to support the process.
+Like scenario 3, this process minimizes the downtime to your existing compute workloads, but does not require a parallel environment to support the process.

-**Cons**: The features that support this live upgrade process are very new and may not be as well tested as other aspects of OpenStack.
+This is our recommended upgrade procedure for most environments.

 Read about this scenario in [Upgrade Scenario 4][4].